HussainAther/philosophy/causality/contextualemergence.md

 ## Strong and weak emergence

-Weak emergence involves emergent properties that computer simulations can control such that the interacting cells of the system retain their indepedence.
+Weak emergence involves emergent properties that computer simulations can control such that the interacting cells of the system retain their independence.
 Other emergent properties, irreducible to the system's constituent parts, are strong.
 Both are supervenient and involve novel properties as the system grows, but the distinction introduces a scale-dependency to observable phenomena.